-I had to admit, he looked creepy.
-However, I explained in soothing tones, he was a good fellow, he just looked different.
+I had to admit, he was creepy; but I explained in soothing tones that he was a good fellow, he just looked different.
 He probably had friends and a job, I said, and maybe even a girlfriend.
 With wary curiosity, she asked: "What does his girlfriend look like?"
-And thus my aimless doodle became a serious project with an impatient audience awaiting and a potentially fussy art director.
+And thus my aimless doodle became a serious project with a built-in impatient audience fused with a potentially fussy art director.

-	I pondered a girlfriend for the creepy fellow, and – after a rough sketch and a few refinements – my daughter's tone changed; she approved of the pairing and regarded them both more kindly.
+I pondered the problem of a girlfriend for the creepy fellow, and – after a rough sketch and a few refinements – my daughter's tone changed; she approved of the pairing and thereafter regarded them both with convivial kindness.
 My daughter argued forcefully that the girlfriend should be all pink, every bit of her – horns to shoes!
 I suggested that pink skin could be enough pink, and I pointed out that the front of her dress kind of looked like a tulip.
 That was met with approval and did the trick!

 |Open in a new window for a much larger image.|

 As I worked on the finishing touches my daughter said to me, "Be sure to put a heart up in the air above them!"

 Puzzled by this sudden introduction of more work, I growled and asked.
 "A heart?
 Up in the air?
 Why?"

 "You have to put a heart above them so everybody knows they love each other!"

 "Hmm," I said, eyes narrowing with mischevious intention.
 "Good idea!"

 And just so you don't think I'm a completely horrible father, the finished drawing – the one I've shown to her – is below.